bluz71/platters/README.md

     modification, will automatically hide, then be removed after a few seconds as well as being user dismissible.

+  * #### Infinite scrolling comments
+    Comments will be retrieved in bundles of 25 at a time.
+Scrolling to the end of page of a comments will result in the retrieval of the next 25 comments, and so on until all comments have been retrieved.
+This behaviour mimics Twitter like infinite scrolling.

   * #### Show all / show less Album tracks
     Albums with more than twenty tracks will, by default, show only the first twenty tracks with a fade effect over the last four tracks of those twenty.